DuendeInexistente/Cirque/ShortStories/skagerrak.md

 I turn away from them and wander aimlessly; if the stone of Landly is bad, the people is even worse.
 I wander, and up here, nothing flows.
 Nothing at all.

+*Nothing flows.*

 I feel more than I see the night fall.
 At first it's like I am walking in the shadow of something, but then the cold descends on my wet fur, a familiar and soothing cold that reminds me of...

 Of hunting.

-Of being mindless because I wanted.
+Of being mindless because I wanted to be.

-Of deciding what mattered and what didn't on my own.
+Of deciding what mattered and what didn't.

 (*Yet I never asked the dragon's name.*